pss-coder/Todo-Flutter-Go-App/README.md

 - Persistance Storage: Use a backend database to store todos - Done :)

 - Authentication:
+    - Learnt how to set up a simple JWT authentication server
+    - Apply learning to app

 - DevOps: Dockerise golang backend